-Phone numbers – Do you allow international dialing codes (+44), brackets around area codes, or even simply spaces within the number?
+Phone numbers – Do you allow international dialling codes (+44), brackets around area codes, or even simply spaces within the number?

 Credit card/bank details – do you allow users to enter spaces so the numbers so they can reflect how they appear on a physical card?

-Password fields - we’ve spoken about this elsewhere, but these tend to be hard to get right the first time.
+Password fields - we’ve spoken about password issues elsewhere, but these tend to be hard to get right the first time.

-So, if you understand that user mistakes are inevitable, how can you best help users correct their mistakes and submit your form successfully?
+So, from a conversion rate optimization perspective, if you understand that user mistakes are inevitable, how can you best help them correct their mistakes and submit your form successfully?
 With error messages of course, but how best to implement them?